-Particulars QIBs (1) Non-Institutional Bidders Retail Individual Bidders Number of Equity Shares available for Allotment/ allocation (2) 4,892,284 Equity Shares Shares available for allocation or Offer less allocation to QIB 3,424,600 Equity Shares available for allocation or Offer less allocation to QIB Bidders and Non- Institutional Bidders Offer Size Not more than 50% of the Offer size shall be available for allocation to QIBs.
-However, 5% of the Net QIB Portion will be available for allocation proportionately to Mutual Funds only.
+Particulars QIBs (1) Non-Institutional Bidders Retail Individual Bidders Number of Equity Shares available for Allotment/ allocation (2) Not more than 4,892,284 Equity Shares Not less than 1,467,686 Equity Shares available for allocation or Offer less allocation to QIB Bidders and Retail Individual Bidders Equity Shares available for allocation or Offer Offer Size Not more than 50% of the Offer size shall be available for allocation to QIBs.
+However, up to 5% of the Net QIB Portion will be available for allocation proportionately to Mutual Funds only.
 Mutual Funds participating in the Mutual Fund Portion will also be eligible for allocation in the remaining balance QIB Portion.
 Any unsubscribed portion in the Mutual Fund reservation will be added to the QIB Portion (other than Anchor Investor Portion).
-Offer, or the Offer less allocation to QIB Bidders and Retail Individual Investors shall be available for the Offer, or the Offer less allocation to QIB Bidders and Non- Institutional Investors Allotment/ allocation if respective category is oversubscribed Proportionate as follows (excluding the Anchor Investor Portion): (a) 97,846 Equity Shares shall be available for allocation on a proportionate basis to Mutual Funds only; and (b) 1,859,068 Equity Shares shall be Allotted on a proportionate basis to all QIBs, including Mutual Funds receiving allocation as per (a) above 2,935,370 Equity Shares may be allocated on a discretionary basis to Anchor Investors Proportionate The allotment to each Retail Individual Investor shall not be less than the minimum Bid Lot, subject to availability of Equity Shares in the Retail Portion and the remaining available Equity Shares if any, shall be allotted on a proportionate basis.
-For details, please see the section entitled "Offer Procedure - Part B - Allotment Procedure and Basis of Allotment" on page 391 Minimum Bid Such number of Equity Shares that the Bid Amount exceeds ₹200,000 in multiples of 22 Equity Shares 22 Equity Shares and in multiples of 22 Equity Shares thereafter Maximum Bid Such number of Equity Shares in multiples of 22 Equity Shares not Such number of Equity Shares in
+Offer, or the Offer less allocation to QIB Bidders and Retail Individual Investors shall be available for the Offer, or the Offer less allocation to QIB Bidders and Non- Institutional Investors Basis of Allotment/ allocation if respective category is oversubscribed Proportionate as follows (excluding the Anchor Investor Portion): (a) Up to 97,846 Equity Shares shall be available for allocation on a proportionate basis to Mutual Funds only; and (b) 1,859,068 Equity Shares shall be Allotted on a proportionate basis to all QIBs, including Mutual Funds receiving allocation as per (a) above 2,935,370 Equity Shares may be allocated on a discretionary basis to Anchor Investors Proportionate The allotment to each Retail Individual Investor shall not be less than the minimum Bid Lot, subject to availability of Equity Shares in the Retail Portion and the remaining available Equity Shares if any, shall be allotted on a proportionate basis.
+For details, please see the section entitled "Offer Procedure - Part B - Allotment Procedure and Basis of Allotment" on page 370 Minimum Bid Such number of Equity Shares that the Bid Amount exceeds ₹200,000 in multiples of [•] Equity Shares [•] Equity Shares and in multiples of [•] Equity Shares Maximum Bid Such number of Equity Shares in multiples of [●] Equity Shares not exceeding the size of the Offer, subject to limits applicable to each Bidder Shares in multiples of [•] Equity Such number of Equity Shares in multiples of [•] Equity Shares so that the Bid

-Particulars QIBs (1) Non-Institutional Bidders Retail Individual Bidders exceeding the size of the Offer, subject to limits applicable to each Bidder Shares not exceeding the size of the Offer, Shares so that the Bid Bid Lot 22 Equity Shares and in multiples of 22 E Equity Shares thereafter L Allotment Lot 22 Equity Shares and in multiples of one Equity Share thereafter Trading Lot One Equity Share Who can apply (3) Public financial institutions as specified in Section 2(72) of the Companies Act, 2013, scheduled commercial banks, mutual funds, FPIs other than Category III FPIs, VCFs, AIFs, FVCIs registered with SEBI, multilateral and bilateral development financial institutions, state industrial development corporation, insurance company registered with IRDAI, provident fund (subject to applicable law) with minimum corpus of ₹250 million, pension fund with minimum corpus of ₹250 million, National Investment Fund set up by the Government of India, insurance funds set up and managed by army, navy or air force of the Union of India and insurance funds set up and managed by the Department of Posts, India and Systemically Important NBFCs. individuals, Eligible NRIs, HUFs (in the name of Karta), companies, corporate bodies, scientific institutions societies and trusts, Category III foreign portfolio Resident Indian individuals, Eligible NRIs and HUFs (in the name of Karta) Terms of Payment Full Bid Amount shall be blocked by the that is specified in the ASBA Form at the
+Particulars QIBs (1) Non-Institutional Bidders Retail Individual Bidders the size of the Offer, subject to limits applicable to each Bidder Amount does not exceed ₹200,000 Bid Lot [•] Equity Shares and in multiples of [•] Equity Shares thereafter Allotment Lot [•] Equity Shares and in multiples of one Equity Share thereafter Trading Lot One Equity Share Who can apply (4) Public financial institutions as specified in Section 2(72) of the Companies Act, 2013, scheduled commercial banks, mutual funds, FPIs other than Category III FPIs, VCFs, AIFs, FVCIs registered with SEBI, multilateral and bilateral development financial institutions, state industrial development corporation, insurance company registered with IRDAI, provident fund (subject to applicable law) with minimum corpus of ₹250 million, pension fund with minimum corpus of ₹250 million, National Investment Fund set up by the Government of India, insurance funds set up and managed by army, navy or air force of the Union of India and insurance funds set up and managed by the Department of Posts, India and Systemically Important NBFCs. individuals, Eligible NRIs, HUFs (in the name of Karta), companies, corporate bodies, scientific institutions societies and trusts, Category III foreign portfolio Resident Indian individuals, Eligible NRIs and HUFs (in the name of Karta) Terms of Payment Full Bid Amount shall be blocked by the that is specified in the ASBA Form at the